mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 is unknown in Zhodani society.

 Commission and Advancement
-Zhodani society favours the careers of Intendants and, especially, Nobles.
+Zhodani society favors the careers of Intendants and, especially, Nobles.
 The following rules apply to all Zhodani Travellers.